stonegold546/website/content/post/interpretation-regression-coefficients.md

 This is what they call a _predictive interpretation_ of regression coefficients.
 It is devoid of causality, and communicates that we are making predictions for or describing the difference between different individuals.

----

-## Work cited:

-1. Gelman, A., & Hill, J. (2007). _Data analysis using regression and multilevel/hierarchical models_.
+[^1]: Gelman, A., & Hill, J. (2007). _Data analysis using regression and multilevel/hierarchical models_.
 Cambridge University Press.